MicrosoftDocs/edge-developer/microsoft-edge/webview2/how-to/winrt-from-js.md

 <!-- ====================================================================== -->
 ## Step 1: Clone the repo and build the WebView2 UWP sample

-1. If Visual Studio 2015 or later is not already installed, in a separate window or tab, see [Install Visual Studio](../how-to/machine-setup.md#install-visual-studio) in _Set up your Dev environment for WebView2_.
+1. If Visual Studio 2015 or later isn't already installed, in a separate window or tab, see [Install Visual Studio](../how-to/machine-setup.md#install-visual-studio) in _Set up your Dev environment for WebView2_.
 Follow the steps in that section, and then return to this page and continue the steps below.

-1. If a preview channel of Microsoft Edge (Beta, Dev, or Canary) is not already installed, in a separate window or tab, see [Install a preview channel of Microsoft Edge](../how-to/machine-setup.md#install-a-preview-channel-of-microsoft-edge) in _Set up your Dev environment for WebView2_.
+1. If a preview channel of Microsoft Edge (Beta, Dev, or Canary) isn't already installed, in a separate window or tab, see [Install a preview channel of Microsoft Edge](../how-to/machine-setup.md#install-a-preview-channel-of-microsoft-edge) in _Set up your Dev environment for WebView2_.
 Follow the steps in that section, and then return to this page and continue the steps below.

    If you have your own app code base already, you can open that project in Visual Studio, instead of starting with the **webview2_sample_uwp** sample from the `WebView2Samples` repo.